YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 ElementHandle instances can be used as an argument in [Page#eval_on_selector](./page#eval_on_selector) and [Page#evaluate](./page#evaluate) methods.

-> NOTE: In most cases, you would want to use the [Locator](./locator) object instead.
-You should only use [ElementHandle](./element_handle) if you want to retain a handle to a particular DOM Node that you intend to pass into [Page#evaluate](./page#evaluate) as an argument.

 The difference between the [Locator](./locator) and ElementHandle is that the ElementHandle points to a particular element, while
 [Locator](./locator) captures the logic of how to retrieve an element.